cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley's Math.md

 Therefore, we must find a way to pretend that a player is absent.
 This is one of two places where approaches diverge.
 In some cases, a value is randomly sampled from an acceptable range or even completely unconstrainedly.
 Our implementation, in accordance with [Cristoph Molnar](https://christophm.github.io/interpretable-ml-book/shapley.html#:~:text=It%20is%20not%20sufficient%20to%20access%20the%20prediction%20function%20because%20you%20need%20the%20data%20to%20replace%20parts%20of%20the%20instance%20of%20interest%20with%20values%20from%20randomly%20drawn%20instances%20of%20the%20data.), accesses random instances from our training data to replace any values which are "not playing."

-For images, one of the most efficient methods to simulate a pixel "not playing" blur it with a masker, as shown in [Applying Shapley to the ResNet network](./Shapley%20and%20Resnet.md).
+For images, one of the most efficient methods to simulate a pixel "not playing" is to blur it with a masker, as shown in [Applying Shapley to the ResNet network](./Shapley%20and%20Resnet.md).

 ## What is a coalition?